danangcrysnanto/bovine_pangenome_graph/README.md

 **Input**
 ---

 - [Minigraphs](https://github.com/lh3/minigraph) and [Gfatools](https://github.com/lh3/gfatools) need to be installed and available in `$PATH`.
+Please downloaded [Here](https://doi.org/10.5281/zenodo.4393273) to get the same version used in the paper.
 Required python packages, R libraries, and bioinformatic softwares are listed [Here](envs/software_used.tsv).
-Alternatively, one could use `mamba / conda` to create environment with all softwares installed.
+Alternatively, one could use `mamba / conda` to create environment with all softwares installed (Minigraph not included).
 To generate `pdf` report one need to install [weasyprint](https://weasyprint.org/start/).

 ```
 conda env create -f envs/environment.yml